thatcherclough/CLImessage/README.md

 - Opens the messenger and allows sending and receiving of messages.
 - Displays all previously logged messages.
 - Logs sent and received messages.

+Other features:
+- When receiving a message, CLImessage will play a notification sound.

 ## Demo
 <a href="https://asciinema.org/a/RD8LOwo4d6tmkWLIXlus6vGqD" target="_blank"><img src="https://asciinema.org/a/RD8LOwo4d6tmkWLIXlus6vGqD.svg" width="600"/></a>